 Barrier Change Boss: Noah.
 His weakness is changed through Aurora, and his weakness becomes the opposite of what he casts next, so if he casts Agidyne, he's weak to (or to be more precise, doesn't reflect) Bufu spells.
 He follows a specific pattern.

 Noah can also be hit by Almighty spells, but only receives a laughable amount of damage.
 See below for Marathon Boss.

-Played With: The goal of the story isn't to defeat all three villains, but to decide which one, if any, you agree with the most.
+Big Bad: Hikawa, Chiaki and Isamu, and in the True Demon Ending God becomes this.
+Oddly enough, the Final Boss isn't this.
+The goal of the story isn't to defeat all three villains, but to decide which one, if any, you agree with the most.

 Black and Grey Morality: The religious texts of the newly born world will definitely be leaving out a few choice details where the creation myth is concerned.
 Also, two of the Reasons are portrayed as having some good points to them, while Chiaki and Sakahagi, both following the same philosophy, are the only characters ever canonically referred to as "evil".

 Body Horror: Many, many instances.
 Chiaki and Isamu's mutations are only the beginning.
 Fridge Horror kicks Fusion Errors into this.